 9.2.
 This Policy may be immediately cancelled by AIG if it is notified by a competent authority that the Covered Equipment is used in the course of criminal activity or to facilitate or enable any criminal act to take place.

 10.2.
-To receive any refund You must provide Your original sales receipt and/or Your POC certificate.
+To receive any refund You may be asked to provide Your original sales receipt and/or Your POC certificate.

 10.3.2. if You cancel more than thirty (30) days after the Policy purchase date and You pay Your Premium in full upfront, You will receive a refund of a proportion of the Premium You paid based on the remaining portion of the Coverage Period.
 If You have chosen to pay Your Premium by Instalments and You cancel Your Policy more than thirty (30) days after the date You purchased Your Policy, You will not be entitled to receive a refund of the Instalment payments You have made.

 10.4.
 Any refund due may be net of any Insurance Tax that was included in the Premium if this cannot be recovered from the tax authorities.